brndnmtthws/brndn-io/content/posts/high-hopes-low-expectations/index.md

 ## What Actually Matters

-It's not about the stuff I own or the places I've been, but the relationships I've built and the memories I've made.
-It's also about living in peace and being grateful for what I have.
-Learning to love yourself the way you are, imperfections and all, is a big part of that.
+What matters to me is pretty basic: time with my friends and family, a few people who really know me, some quiet, and not constantly feeling like I need more.
+Learning to like yourself as you are, flaws included, is a big part of that.

 Studies consistently show that practicing gratitude is strongly correlated with greater happiness.
 One study from UC Davis asked participants to write a few sentences each week, focusing on particular topics.
 One group wrote about things they were grateful for, a second group wrote about daily irritations, and a third wrote about events that had affected them.
 After 10 weeks, those who wrote about gratitude were more optimistic, felt better about their lives, and even exercised more and had fewer physician visits than those who focused on irritations[^7].

 ## The Power of Detachment

 Since I adopted the "high hopes, low expectations" mantra I've found that I'm a lot less outcome dependent.
 It's much easier to practice detachment when you're not overly invested in the outcome.
-It's not about being disengaged, but rather about being realistic and accepting that most things in life are out of your control.
+I still care, I just don't need every situation to go my way to feel okay.
+Most things won't, and most of them were never mine to control anyway.

 We have very little agency in life, and there are very few things that are completely within our own personal sphere of influence.
 The things we can control are how we react to the daily events, how we treat others, and how we treat ourselves.
 Everything else is largely out of our hands.